 Environment and cultural practices play an enormous role in shaping our heads.
 Certainly genes regulate the unfolding process of development and growth of human skulls.
 And those skilled in the use of calipers can use particular features of human skulls as a proxy for understanding ancestry and inherited genes.
 However, genes do not determine the shape of human skulls.
 That shape is the dynamic result of developmental systems.

 Three Cases of Variation in Human Skulls

 - Many ancient societies practiced rather severe forms of cranial manipulation, mostly absent from contemporary societies.
 So much for ancient societies as a natural baseline!
 Interestingly, neurosurgeons report “there does not seem to be any obvious evidence of negative [cognitive] effect on the societies that have practiced even very severe forms of intentional cranial deformation” (Lekovic et al. 2007:1137).

-- In contemporary societies with cribs and back-to-sleep campaigns, infants may need to get “helmet treatment” to keep their heads round.
+- In contemporary societies with cribs and back-to-sleep campaigns, infants may need to get “helmet treatment” to keep their head shape round.
 Excessive use of cribs, bouncy chairs, and car seats can result in flat-headed folk.
 We now have to educate parents to teach their infants how to turn their heads.
-In other words, infants allowed to follow their natural path can end up with quite unnatural head shape.3
+In other words, infants allowed to follow their natural path can end up with quite unnatural head shape.[See endnote #3]

 - Researchers have determined that deliberate infant head molding, although not practiced in its extreme form, is still widespread: